Jellybean Pool in Glenbrook: Bushwalking and Swimming

 To avoid the crowds, consider visiting early in the day, on a weekday outside of holiday periods, or during the cooler months if you don’t mind the lower water temperatures.

 To reach it, continue driving past the main car park where Bruce Road becomes The Oaks Trail.
-After a few hundred metres, you’ll find a designated parking area for Blue Pool.
+After a few hundred metres, you’ll find the parking area for Blue Pool.

 Blue Pool in Glenbrook